eralpkaraduman/card-quest/article/article.md

   │  │  ├─ package.json
   ```

-## Option 3: Install react-dom into react-native project
+## Option 3: Install react-dom into the react-native project

-This is the way I experimented with in this project.
+This is the way I experimented with this project.
 Don't know if this is a good way yet.
-Aim of this is to see how far it goes, so far I'm really happy with the result.
+The aim of this is to see how far it goes, so far I'm really happy with the result.

-How it goes is that, you install a bundler into the project with a separate entry point than react-native's.
+How it goes is that you install a bundler into the project with a separate entry point than the react-native's.
 Then you render shared react-native code in the project inside web components.

 I choose [webpack](https://webpack.js.org/) bundler for simplicity as it is out of the scope of this experiment.
 Webpack is not necessarily the fastest bundler but is a reliable one.

-Separated platform specific code by postfixing filenames like -> `.native.ts` & `.web.ts`
+Separated platform-specific code by postfixing filenames like -> `.native.ts` & `.web.ts`.
-Then setup webpack or metro configs to exclude one another.
+Then the setup webpack or metro configs to exclude one another's files.
 Shared code won't be postfixed at all `something.ts`

   ```plaintext